 In partnership with other forward-thinking researchers, implementers, and advocates, the Malaria Elimination Initiative works across global, regional and national levels to conduct operational research on surveillance and response, develop new tools and approaches for aggressive elimination, document and disseminate country experience, determine the costs of and financing needs for achieving elimination, build consensus, and influence policy and financing to foster an enabling environment to shrink the malaria map.
 The Malaria Elimination Initiative believes that global eradication of malaria is possible within a generation.

 Since the early 1900s, the world has made great strides in "shrinking the malaria map."
 108 countries have achieved the historic goal of eliminating malaria from within their borders.
-Since the Malaria Elimination Initiative started in 2007, Argentina, Azerbaijan, Costa Rica, Georgina, Iraq, Paraguay, Turkey, and Sri Lanka had reported zero malaria cases for less than 3 years.
+Since the Malaria Elimination Initiative started in 2007, Argentina, Azerbaijan, Costa Rica, Georgia, Iraq, Paraguay, Turkey, and Sri Lanka had reported zero malaria cases for less than 3 years.
 Today, 35 countries continue the fight to eliminate malaria within their borders.

 The Malaria Elimination Initiative's mission is to continue this process, advocating for the progressive elimination of malaria and working inwards from the natural geographic margins of the disease.
 Working with a broad network of partners from around the world, the Malaria Elimination Initiative has helped to articulate a three-part strategy for eventual global eradication of malaria.